d3/d3-hierarchy/README.md

 ### Hierarchy

-Before you can compute a hierarchical layout, you need a hierarchical data structure: a root node.
+Before you can compute a hierarchical layout, you need a hierarchical data structure.
 If you already have hierarchical data, such as a JSON file, you can pass it directly to the hierarchical layout.
-Otherwise, you can arrange tabular input data, such as a comma-separated values (CSV) file, into a hierarchy using [d3.hierarchy](#_hierarchy).
+Otherwise, you can rearrange tabular input data, such as a comma-separated values (CSV) file, into a hierarchy using [d3.hierarchy](#_hierarchy).

 For example, consider the following table of relationships: